allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

                     engine='python')
 ```

 Setting the parameter 'error_bad_lines' as False, the "bad lines" are dropped from the DataFrame that is returned.
-The dataset was further trimmed to only columns that were needed and missing data was removed (i.e. empty columns for rain gauges 25-37, missing data in the coordinate columns).
+The dataset was further trimmed to only columns that were needed and missing data was removed (i.e. empty columns for rain gauges 25-37, missing data in the columns for coordinates).

-Because I'm primarily interested in the temporal changes of rainfall in the city, the to_datetime() method was essential to this analysis and used to convert string Date time into a Python date time object.
+Another note is that the dataset was in a format where each rain gauge had its own column.
+Because I'm primarily interested in the temporal changes of rainfall in the city, I wanted the data in a format where each row is an observation of the rainfall measurement for each gauge (i.e. date column).
+I used the melt() function for converting to the desired format.
+The to_datetime() method was also essential to this analysis and used to convert string Date time into a Python date time object.

 ### rainfall daily totals
+Cloudburst events are After prepping the data, the first step of analysis includes calculating the total rainfall per day for each of the 24 gauges.

 below is an interactive heatmap of the rain gauge rainfall totals for each day (1990-2011)